junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — Ms. Jackson-Lee moved to suspend the rules and pass the bill, as amended.
 - 2009-03-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4214)
 - 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4214)
+- 2009-04-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.